SUPER QUICK ANSWERS TO YOUR FAQ'S:

 We know that you worked hard for your money, and we want to see you make a wise investment with us, as well as your friends and relatives, too!!!
 We will help you select the perfect property, attorney and other experts, assist with financing, and provide you with realistic price comparables and "no bull" market analysis.
-We can enlighten you to the realities of Costa Rican bureacracy, assist in the discoveries of the hidden treasures found amongst us, but most importantly we will protect your investment--this is why you use a local realtor--especially CR Beach.
+We can enlighten you to the realities of Costa Rican bureacracy, assist in the discoveries of the hidden treasures found amongst us, but most importantly we will protect your investment--this is why you use a local realtor--especially CR Beach Investment Real Estate.

 Can A Foreigner Buy And Sell Property In Costa Rica?

 Ownership of real estate in Costa Rica by foreigners is fully guaranteed by the Costa Rican constitution.
 In addition, foreigners enjoy the same ownership rights as Costa Rican citizens, regardless of whether the property is placed in the name of a corporation or in the name of an individual.
 The only exception to this is in regards to concession lands, which will be discussed later.

 Step By Step Through The Purchase Process and how CR Beach protects you more than other real estate companies: These are the basics that a purchaser follows when buying a property in Costa Rica:

-2. If you are in Costa Rica, we suggest you make a small refundable deposit via credit card, or cash, usually $500-$900 to show the Seller you are serious and to take it off the market (usually for 5-10 days after you have returned home.)
+2. If you are in Costa Rica, we suggest you make a small deposit via cash or even credit card, usually $500 to show the Seller you are serious and to take it off the market (usually for 5-10 days after you have returned home.)
 This $500 is given to your Attorney to initiate the Due Diligence process and later this will be a credit in your Closing Costs.
 Any questions:call tollfree 888-782-1119.

-3. Wire Transfers are easy, and can be about 5% of the purchase price OR at most $9000 can be sent to a “real” Escrow Company (REGULATED by Costa Rica's Central Bank Approved Financial Authority SUJEF).
+3. Wire Transfers are part of the process established by the “real” Escrow Company (REGULATED by Costa Rica's Central Bank Approved Financial Authority SUJEF currently www.STLA.net ).